About deceased estates

 Who do NSW Trustee and Guardian report to?

-NSW Trustee and Guardian must comply with all relevant legislation including the Trustee Act 1925 and the NSW Trustee and Guardian Act 2009 and answers to the court for the performance of our trustee duties.
+NSW Trustee and Guardian must comply with all relevant legislation including the Trustee Act 1925 and the NSW Trustee and Guardian Act 2009.

 We provide an annual report to state parliament through the Attorney General.

-NSW Trustee and Guardian invests your estate, trust or funds held by NSW Trustee and Guardian as your attorney into our Trustee Common Fund.
+NSW Trustee and Guardian invests your estate, trust or funds into our Common Fund.
 The Fund is made up of two separate funds:

 1. Primary Portfolio